nationalarchives/design-system/src/styles/colours/index.md

 - `tna-template--green-accent`
 - `tna-template--blue-accent`

-Elements that can follow the accent colour such as `tna-phase-banner--accent`, `tna-button--accent` and `tna-card--accent` as well as generic classes such as `tna-background--accent` will inherit the accent theme colours.
+Elements that can follow the accent colour such as `tna-phase-banner--accent`, `tna-button--accent` and `tna-card--accent` as well as generic classes such as `tna-background-accent` will inherit the accent theme colours.

 ### Black